 About the course…

 From ancient times to today, history’s greatest minds have searched for answers to the big questions in life.
-Science can tell us how, but it can’t tell us why.
+Science call tell us how, but it can’t tell us why.
 Studying Philosophy means exploring these challenges in theoretical, practical, logical and historical contexts.

 Why study with us…